jetstack/terraform-google-gke-cluster/example/README.md

-# Terraform Google GKE Module Example
+# Terraform Google GKE Cluster Example

-This example gives the minimum Terraform setup required to use the module.
+This example project gives the minimum Terraform setup required to use the `terraform-google-gke-cluster` module.

 ## Prerequisites